 Discover the beauty of Waynesville

-In the heart of the NC Smokies lies a colorful mountain town bustling with outdoor adventures and radiating a rich arts and culture scene.
+In the heart of Haywood County, NC, lies a colorful mountain town bustling with outdoor adventures and radiating a rich arts and culture scene.
 Waynesville offers the perfect balance of scenic outdoor attractions and upscale experiences for everyone to enjoy.

 Along a mile-long stretch of Main Street, the backbone of Waynesville’s brick downtown, you’ll find shops and galleries filled with arts, crafts, and goods made by those who call the town and the mountains their home.
-Start at The Jeweler’s Workbench, led by fourth-generation jeweler Pat Bauman.
-It’s billed as a “hardware store for women,” but the only hammers you’ll see are on Bauman’s workbench.
-Instead, you’ll find an elegant selection of everyday and special occasion jewelry; custom orders are taken, and the store stocks baubles made by Ginger Meek Allen of Wake Forest and other North Carolina jewelers.
+Start at The Jeweler’s Workbench, led by a team that has a combined 80-years’ worth of experience.
+Inside, you’ll find an elegant selection of everyday and special occasion jewelry; custom orders are taken, and the store stocks local jewelry made by artists like Ilene Kay, who is part of the Blue Ridge Craft Trails, as well as other North Carolina jewelers.

 Then wander over to Twigs and Leaves Gallery for more of North Carolina’s visual art offerings.
 The gallery offers a deeply sourced selection of arts and crafts, including bright watercolors, wooden bowls and lamps, and clay works by mountain artists.